 Nespresso CitiZ Benefits

-While we’re on minute differences that don’t make much of a difference, the capsule container can hold one extra capsule before needing to be emptied.
+While we’re on minute differences, the CitiZ’s capsule container can hold one extra capsule before needing to be emptied.
 One.
 Maybe you think this is worth it, we’re not here to judge, but only the most generous person would call this a plus for the CitiZ.

 Something we almost never talk about but actually is a big plus is that the power cord is a foot longer.
-This means you will have more choice on where to position your Nespresso machine.
-As someone whose kitchen counter only worked in one configuration due to outlets and power cord lengths, this is genuinely a good thing.
+This means you’ll have more choices on where to position your Nespresso machine.
+As someone whose kitchen counter only works in one configuration due to outlets and power cord lengths, this is genuinely a good thing.

 CitiZ Drawbacks

 The price is the biggest drawback of the CitiZ.
-It’s $50 or so more expensive than the Pixie, for a bigger water tank and a longer power cord.
-It also looks cheaper, though it is available in more colors so it can look cheaper, but in red or white too.
+It’s around $50 more expensive than the Pixie for a bigger water tank and a longer power cord.
+I also think it looks cheaper, though it is available in more colors so it can look cheaper, but in red or white too.

 Nespresso Pixie vs CitiZ Conclusion